Last updated on November 9th, 2019

-Where to see ballet in Russia
+Where to see opera and ballet in Russia

 In Russia, two best places to see ballet are Moscow and St. Petersburg.
-Moscow has its famous Bolshoi Theatre and tickets there are sometimes very hard to get, due to a large number of resellers, who buy them out and try to sell them for the price, 4-5 times bigger than the original price.
+Moscow has its famous Bolshoi Theatre and tickets there are sometimes very hard to get, due to a large number of resellers, who buy them out and try to sell them for the price, 4-5 times higher than the original price.
 We wanted to see the Nutcracker in Bolshoi just after the New Year, but the tickets were sold for almost $400 – over 20,000 rubles and they would never cost so much in the normal ticket office, so we decided to watch it in St. Petersburg for 6,000 rubles instead.

 If you’re choosing a ballet in St. Petersburg, it makes sense to check the following theatres.

-Ballet in St. Petersburg, Russia:
+Best theatres in St. Petersburg, Russia:

-1. Mariinsky Theatre
+1. Mariinsky Theatre (opera and ballet)

-2. Mikhailovsky Theatre
+2. Mikhailovsky Theatre (opera and ballet)

 Located in the heart of St. Petersburg, on the Square of Arts, this theatre is my favourite.
 I also think it’s one of the most beautiful theatres there are in Russia – its combination of gold and red makes it look lavish.
 Also, it’s more spacious than the main stage of Mariinsky and the chairs, in my opinion, are more comfortable.
 You can buy the tickets online at Mikhailovsky.ru.

-3. Hermitage Theatre
+3. Hermitage Theatre (ballet)

 If both of the theatres above are not showing performances or everything is sold out, try the lovely Hermitage Theatre, though it’s the theatre, which shows the Swan Lake and the Nutcracker all year long and its audience are 100% tourists (95% of them – from China).
 Nonetheless, the quality of the ballet is still good and the theatre is very small and beautiful.
 You can buy the tickets here.